PoliticalGraveyard.com

 McLean, John — of Goshen, Elkhart County, Ind.
 Democrat.
 Delegate to Democratic National Convention from Indiana, 1944 (alternate), 1948.
 Presumed deceased.
 Burial location unknown.

 McLean, John Howard (1860-1933) — also known as John H. McLean — of Iron Mountain, Dickinson County, Mich.; Ironwood, Gogebic County, Mich.
 Born in Neenah, Winnebago County, Wis., June 6, 1860.
 Republican.
 Mining and railroad executive; founder of Iron Mountain Press newspaper; Dickinson County Treasurer, 1897-98; delegate to Republican National Convention from Michigan, 1904.
 Catholic; later Protestant.
 Member, Freemasons; Shriners.
 Died, of a stroke, in Hollywood, Los Angeles, Los Angeles County, Calif., May 6, 1933 (age 72 years, 334 days).
-Interment at Fort Howard Cemetery, Green Bay, Wis.
+Interment at Fort Howard Memorial Park, Green Bay, Wis.

 Relatives: Nephew by marriage of Nelson W. Fisk.